-Christopher Micklos and Jay Sapiro are making their directorial debut with the supernatural thriller The Nursery.
-So I sat down Micklos and Sapiro to talk about their film, how it came it to be and what’s next.
+Christopher Micklos and Jay Sapiro are making their directorial debut with the chilling supernatural thriller The Nursery.
+So I sat down with Micklos and Sapiro to discuss their film, how it came to be, and what’s next for the duo.

 Emmaline Friederichs, Madeline Conway, and Carly Rae James Sauer star.